Serengit means ‘endless plains’ in the Masai language.

 Known for its vast savannah grasslands, huge concentrations of wildlife and the spectacular Great Migration, that’s not all it offers.
 There is an array of habitats and, therefore, animal concentrations, that differ from place to place.

 The easy answer is either.
-Both offer incredible safaris, beautiful landscapes, a sense of space and a plethora of wildlife.
-In this post we’ll try and unpack the differences and highlight when is better to go where, and why.
+Both offer incredible wildlife safaris, beautiful landscapes, a sense of space and a plethora of wildlife.
+In this post, we’ll try and unpack the differences and highlight when is better to go where, and why.

 A fact that many people don’t realise is that the Serengeti ecosystem encompasses a vast range of different habitats and landscapes.
 Yes, the stretch-as-far-as-the-eye-can-see grasslands are there, but there are also acacia-dotted savannahs, hilly outcrops (or kopjes), wooded hills and riverine woodlands, all of which attract different animals.

-The most vast grasslands are the Serengeti plains in the southern part of Serengeti and stretching up north through the central Serengeti to Masai Mara, where it becomes more grassy and hilly.
+The vastest grasslands are the Serengeti plains in the southern part of Serengeti and stretching up north through the central Serengeti to Masai Mara, where it becomes more grassy and hilly.